 As always, I checked network mode.
 The GR3 lets you peg to a 3G network, but not to a 4G network.
 As such, though it is a 4G LTE smartphone supporting the appropriate band, my Smile SIM wouldn’t work in it.

 While the front of the Huawei GR3 is nothing special, the back shell is pure class – all-metal casing.
 It looks good and feels great.
 I wish Huawei had used this same material for the front, but I am guessing that we would then be looking at a higher priced device.
+Here is the GR3 with the back protective case on it:

-If you have enjoyed this Huawei GR3 Unboxing and your interest is piqued, you should have a look at the the Huawei GR3 specs.
+If you have enjoyed this Huawei GR3 Unboxing and your interest is piqued, you should have a look at the Huawei GR3 specs.
 Elroy will bring you the detailed review of this nice fella.